developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/setup/index.md

 **Procure server certificate:** Create a private key and generate the CSR.
 Submit the CSR to the CA for signing.
 The server certificate issued should be in .p7b format.
 Watch a video demonstration or follow the steps below:
 <video controls width="430" height="290"> <source src="../../../videos/ZDVC_ServerCert-Step1.mp4" type="video/mp4">
 </video>
-1. Download and install the SSL toolkit [OpenSSL](https://www.openssl.org/source/) for Windows.
-Follow the instructions stated to download the file based on your Windows configuration.<br>
-2. Add a new "openSSL" environment variable to the Windows system and set the value to the location where openSSL is installed (e.g. "C:\Program Files\OpenSSL-Win64\bin\").<br>
+1. Add a new "openSSL" environment variable to the Windows system and set the value to the location where openSSL is installed (e.g. "C:\Program Files\OpenSSL-Win64\bin\").<br>
-3. Create a folder named "ServerCert".
+2. Create a folder named "ServerCert".
 Open the command prompt to this folder path.<br>
-4. Create a private key.
+3. Create a private key.
 It prompts to enter the passphrase - _make note of this passphrase_, which is used in Device Tracker.
 Run the command:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL genrsa -des3 -out dtrkdemo.key 2048`<br>
 where "dtrkdemo.key" can be replaced with a custom file name.
-5. Create a CSR based on the new private key.
+4. Create a CSR based on the new private key.
 Run the command:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`openSSL req key dtrkdemo.key -new -out dtrkdemo.csr`<br>
 where "dtrkdemo.key" (same file name as in step 4) and "dtrkdemo.csr" (new file created) can be replaced with custom file names.
 It prompts to enter the private key password (created in step 5).
 Enter in the required fields when prompted (the information entered must match that registered with the CA):